 You’ll have reached Crackpot Hall when you see ever-increasing amounts of slate and the remains of a mining car.
 Head off the path towards the abandoned building above you.
 Even though it’s off the main path, you’ll be able to follow the trodden ground to these eerie remains.

-You’ll need to return to East Gill Force by following the same path back to rejoin the waterfall walk.
+You’ll need to return to East Gill Force by following the same path back to rejoin this Keld waterfall walk.
 However, heading in the opposite direction along the path offers completely different views.
 So, you won’t even feel like you’re retracing your steps.

 If you are short on time you can skip this part to the farmhouse and viewpoint.
 This reduces the walking distance by 1.5 miles/2.4 km, simply continue towards Currack Force from East Gill Force using the instructions in the next step.

-For another scenic walk in the Yorkshire Dales (and some more Yorkshire Dales waterfalls), check out this Malham circular walk route – taking in Malham Cove, Janet’s Foss and Gordale Scar (away from the crowds!)
+> > > RELATED POST: For another Yorkshire Dales walk (and some more Yorkshire waterfalls), check out this Malham circular walk route – taking in Malham Cove, Janet’s Foss and Gordale Scar (away from the crowds!)

 Waterfalls 2 and 3: Currack Force & Wain Wath Force